-Although much work of the admixture effect on several phenotypes has been done in Latin America and Colombia, none has tested this effect on T1D in Colombian patients.
-Our purpose was to analyze the genetic admixture composition of a set of Colombian T1D patients, by testing admixture informative markers (AIMs) in the vicinity of T1D candidate genes/loci previously reported.
+Although much of the work on the admixture effect on several phenotypes has been done in Latin America and Colombia, none has tested this effect on T1D in Colombian patients.
+Our purpose was to analyze the genetic admixture composition of a set of Colombian T1D patients, by testing previously reported admixture informative markers (AIMs) in the vicinity of previously reported T1D candidate genes/loci.
 Besides, two chromosomal regions of high relevance to T1D in our population were tested more thoroughly.
 These loci were 6p21 (HLA), which is globally accepted as the T1D master risk locus, and 2p25 (RNASEH1), which has been reported solely in Colombia, so far.
-We inferred patients individual proportions of European, AFR and NAT ancestry components.
-Although in a global analysis the European component was higher than the two other parental contributions, some loci are clearly non-Europeans in cases vs reference population or between T1D categories.
-This study shed light in the genetics of T1D of a Colombian population and re-enforces the importance of including different approaches when looking for the T1D genetic architecture.
-This is suggested by finding no admixture differences in strongly associated loci in T1D, such as HLA (IDDM1) or IDDM2.
-In contrast, strong genetic admixture effect was observed for other loci not described as highly determinants for developing T1D.
+We inferred individual patient proportions of European, AFR and NAT ancestry components.
+Although the European component was higher than the two other parental contributions in a global analysis, some loci are clearly non-Europeans in cases vs the reference population, or between T1D categories.
+This study shed light on the genetics of T1D in a Colombian population, and reinforces the importance of including different approaches when looking for T1D genetic architecture.
+This is suggested by finding no admixture differences in strongly associated T1D loci, such as HLA (IDDM1) or IDDM2.
+In contrast, a strong genetic admixture effect was observed for other loci not described as high determinants for developing T1D.
 For instance, this was the case for chromosomal regions 5p13.2 and 10p11.22.

 MATERIALS AND METHODS